Top 10 Women in Media, Entertainment, and Creative Arts in South Africa

 - Role: Comedian, Entrepreneur

-- Key Achievements & Notable Projects: As a comedy entrepreneur, she has brought innovation to the comedy scene in South Africa.
+- Key Achievements & Notable Projects: Developing one of the leading comedy platforms in South Africa.

 - Quote: “The power of laughter is undeniable – it heals, it connects.”